 Paros Travel Tip: Avoid Late Autumn

+As previously mentioned, spring and early autumn are the optimal times to visit Paros.
+However, there is also one time of year to avoid traveling to Paros.
 During late autumn, many facilities on the island close down as the island prepares for the storm season.
 During this time, many ferry links are sporadic.
-There also is an increase in cruise travelers.
+Meanwhile, there also is an increase in cruise travelers.
 This can lead to many of the main villages becoming much more crowded than usual.

-Late spring is the optimum time for visiting the island, but it coincides with the peak tourist season.
+Late spring is an optimum time for visiting the island, but beware that it coincides with the peak tourism season.
 If you’re looking for a quieter experience, visit during early fall.

 Save This Post To Pinterest!

 I hope this guest post has given you a bit of insight into visiting Paros.
-From my own experience, I think you’ll find fewer tourists on Paros than Santorini.
-Yet you’ll still find little fishing boats, bright blue backdrops from the sea and sky, and stark white buildings with blue accents.
+From my own experience, you’ll find fewer tourists on Paros than Santorini.
+Yet you’ll still discover little fishing villages, take in bright blue backdrops from the sea and sky, and see the traditional Cycladic architecture of stark white buildings with blue accents.